ajzo90/ajzo90/README.md

 * building databases and data processing tools with focus on efficiency and flexibility, including things like parsing, query engine/execution, etl/elt pipelines, compression, storage, “profiler-driven-development”, assembly, ...
 * building products from idea to production (full stack).
 Good sense of how web related techniques work in isolation or as blocks in larger systems; backend, APIs,  networking, frontend, protocols, encoding, infrastructure, …

 My favorite programming language is go.
 Learning zig and rust.
-I have used java, python, c, c++, c# and php with various degree of success and interest in the past.
-My favorite data structures are arrays and heaps and I find byte sequences to be a reasonable abstraction to work with.

 Some inspiring people and blogs I'm following and revisiting now and then
 * Daniel Lemire blogging about performance hacks and interesting CS stuff https://lemire.me/blog/